jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/16-west-india.md

 send
 men
 in little 25
 boats to pick them up.
-They are prized by the natives''.
+They are prized by the natives.

 Its dependencies are: